VenkatKS/MachineLearning/README.md

 # MachineLearning

 This repository contains a simple machine learning library with a collection of the most commonly used machine learning algorithms.
-This is a work in progress and is not completed.
+The library contains support of r This is a work in progress and is not completed.

 ## Linear Algebra Library
 The Linear Algebra part of the library is the basis for everything else.
 It's very straight forward, as it only implements the necessary matricies and matrix operations.
 The full matrix struct definition file can be found under 2DMatrix.hpp, but here is the recap of what the linear algebra library can do: